OtterSquad/ottersquad.github.io/README.md

 # OUR GR8 WEBSITE
-We have a website.
+We sort of have a website.

-We can do cool things.
+We can possibly do cool things.
+If we feel like it.

 All hail the FSM